kevkim-codes/anthos-hydrated-config/docs/platform/pipeline.md

 ## Deploy
-In a typical CI/CD process once the image has been built and pushed, and the resource yamls have been hydrated, a deployment is triggered to roll the new assets out to an environment.
+In a typical CI/CD process once an image has been built and pushed, and the resource yamls have been hydrated, a deployment is triggered to roll the new assets out to an environment.

 In this tutorial we've highlighted how Anthos Config Manager can be used to deploy more than just RBAC controls.
 In practice, organizations will use agents in the clusters or tools like CloudBuild and gke_deploy to deploy.
 For simplicity of this walk through we'll continue through with ACM.

 Currently all our environments are deploying assets using same hydrated-config master branch.
 To deploy our assets only to the stage environment, we could use ClusterSelectors within ACM, however for better separation of concerns between prod and lower life cycles you'll want a separate branch or even separate repository all together.
-ClustersSelectors would be a good option for targeting one production cluster over another.
+ClusterSelectors would be a good option for targeting one production cluster over another.

-To update stage to utilize the stage brach of the hydrated-config repo instead of master, you'll need to update the configuration.
-This can be done through thee console or the command line as shown below.
+To update the stage to utilize the stage branch of the hydrated-config repo instead of master, you'll need to update the configuration.
+This can be done through the console or the command line as shown below.

 Run the following commands to update the syncBranch to stage, and apply the resources.